 - Travellers can check if they require a visa to enter Singapore here; and

-- Travellers who are existing visa holders can check the status here (travellers need not apply for a visa if his/her existing visa remains valid).
+- Travellers who are existing visa holders can check their visa status here (travellers need not apply for a visa if his/her existing visa remains valid).

 |Up to 3 calendar days before planned date of entry into Singapore